2005-2011 Toyota Tacoma DoubleCab

 JBL speaker system

 This system is rare so we haven’t been able to research its speakers fully.
-It has the same speaker setup as the basic 6-speaker system, with the addition of a subwoofer.
+It has the same speaker setup as the basic 6-speaker system, with the addition of a subwoofer, which is located behind the rear seat.

-At this time, we are unsure of the impedance of the JBL system's speakers, and we have no info on the factory JBL subwoofer location.
+At this time, we are unsure of the impedance of the JBL speakers, and we don't have any details on the JBL sub.
 If you're familiar with this system drop us a line.
 We'd love to learn more.

 Tools needed: Phillips screwdriver, small flat screwdriver, 10mm and 14mm socket, panel tool, wire stripper/crimp tool, crimp caps